The Sir Benfro (Pembrokeshire) islands, West Wales

 Manx Shearwater close up on Skomer Island.

-Puffin and Manx shearwater, Skomer Island, West Wales
+Puffin and Manx shearwater, Sgomer, West Wales

-Skomer, the larger island, has a thriving puffin colony and these quirky birds with their iconic black and orange beaks are a big draw for visitors.
+Sgomer, the larger island, has a thriving puffin colony and these quirky birds with their iconic black and orange beaks are a big draw for visitors.
 A circuit walk of the high plateau of the island will lead you to its abandoned farm, views of its towering cliffs and seas busy with seabirds.
-You can stay overnight on Skomer in self-catering accommodation – a treat when the Manx shearwaters are around, as the birds return from hunting at night amid a cacophony of eerie sounds.
+You can stay overnight on Sgomer in self-catering accommodation – a treat when the Manx shearwaters are around, as the birds return from hunting at night amid a cacophony of eerie sounds.

 Skomer Island Nature Reserve